 The filing fee is $98.
 This fee may be paid by check, cash, or money order.
 Checks or money orders should be payable to Lynchburg Circuit Court.
 Please note that this process may take 3 to 6 months.

 Restoration of Civil Rights

 In Virginia, any person convicted of a felony is stripped of certain civil rights.
-New Virginia residents who have not restored their civil rights in the state of their conviction(s) also are stripped of their civil rights that include a right to vote, run for and hold public office, serve on juries or serve as a notary public.
+New Virginia residents who have not restored their civil rights in the state of their conviction(s) also are stripped of their civil rights including a right to vote, run for and hold public office, serve on juries, or serve as a notary public.
 After the Governor has restored your civil rights, you may petition the Circuit Court where you live for restoration of your firearm privileges.
 If you live out of state, you may petition the Circuit Court where you were convicted.
-For information about restoring your civil rights you may contact the Secretary of the Commonwealth at (804) 786-2441 or Secretary of the Commonwealth Restoration of Rights.
+For information about restoring your civil rights, you may contact the Secretary of the Commonwealth at 804-786-2441 or the Secretary of the Commonwealth Restoration of Rights.

 Restoration of Firearm Privileges

-When you file for restoration of firearm privileges, use the form below and and attach a copy of the certificate from the governor's office that you received when your civil rights were restored.
+When you file for restoration of firearm privileges, use the form below and attach a copy of the certificate from the governor's office that you received when your civil rights were restored.
 You will also need to return a completed fingerprint card along with the petition.
-The filing fee is $98.00.
-Per VA § 18.2-308-2 (C) a completed fingerprint card and completed VA State Police form SP-337 (completed by the Court) must be submitted if your firearm rights are granted.
+The filing fee is $98.
+Per VA section 18.2-308-2 (C) a completed fingerprint card and completed VA State Police form SP-337 (completed by the Court) must be submitted if your firearm rights are granted.